wheelercj/til/content/posts/creating-custom-terminal-commands.md

 # You can run any type of executable file this way, not just .exe files.
 function psql {
     & "C:/ProgramData/Microsoft/Windows/Start Menu/Programs/PostgreSQL 15/SQL Shell (psql).lnk"
 }

+# You can shorten commonly used existing commands.
+function g {
+    git $args
+}

 # This runs a Python program.
 The $args at the end sends any inputs for the command from